typesense/typesense-website/docs-site/content/0.21.0/api/documents.md

 The above example uses "5 km" as the radius, but you can also use miles, e.g.
 `location:(48.90615915923891, 2.3435897727061175, 2 mi)`.

-You can also filter for documents within any arbitrary shaped polygon too!
+You can also filter for documents within any arbitrary shaped polygon!
 The polygon's points must be defined in a **counter-clockwise (i.e. anti-clockwise) direction**.

 ```shell